freelancer-robiul/green-earth/README.md

 ### 1) What is the difference between var, let, and const?

-var: It is a function scope.
+var: It is a function scope(or global if declared outside a function).
 We can re-declare and re-assign.

 let: It is a block scope.
 We can not re-declare but we can re-assign.